rebhyy/stealth_stash/README.md

 ## Community-Driven Development

-OnChain Wallet is not just a wallet; it's a community-driven project.
+Stealth Stash is not just a wallet; it's a community-driven project.
 We welcome collaboration, feedback, and contributions from the community.
 Together, we're building a decentralized future that prioritizes security, privacy, and inclusivity.

 ## Contributing